vantezzen/quiddily/README.md

 }
 ```

-This instructs Quiddly to replace "get" with "aquire" in texts.
+This instructs Quiddily to replace "get" with "aquire" in texts.

-If a word can be replaced with multiple other words (e.g. "get" can be replaced with "obtain" or "acquire"), Quiddly randomly chooses one of the possible values while replacing.
+If a word can be replaced with multiple other words (e.g. "get" can be replaced with "obtain" or "acquire"), Quiddily randomly chooses one of the possible values while replacing.

 ## License